Table of Contents

-These services work in the same manner as other brokerage organisations.
-Brokers undertake the heavy lifting on contract negotiations for you as they’re the intermediary between your business and the energy companies.
+Our services work in the same manner as other brokerage organisations.
+Utility brokers undertake the heavy lifting on contract negotiations for you as they’re the intermediary between your business and the energy companies.

-Many Third Party Intermediaries (TPIs) have specially negotiated deals that others can’t access.
+Many Third Party Intermediaries (TPIs) like ourselves have specially negotiated deals that others can’t access.
 These bespoke service offers could provide even lower prices than dealing direct.

 The industry usually works on a commission basis.
 TPIs receive complex pricing matrices from the power companies and add a flexible margin to cover expenses via their online portals.